nodeshift/nodeshift/README.md

 #### Using with Kubernetes

 Nodeshift can deploy Node.js applications to a Kubernetes Cluster using the `--kube` flag.

-At the moment, there is only support for [minikube](https://minikube.sigs.k8s.io/docs/start/).
+There are 2 options that can be passed.  `minikube` or `docker-desktop` .
+Passing just the `--kube` flag will default to minikube

 Nodeshift expects that your code has a Dockerfile in its root directory.
-Then deploying to Minikube is as easy as running:
+Then deploying to kubernetes is as easy as running:

-`npx nodeshift --kube`
+`npx nodeshift --kube=minikube`

-This connect to Minikubes docker server, create a new container and then deploy and expose that container with a `Deployment` and `Service`
+Note on Minikube: This connects to Minikubes docker server, create a new container and then deploy and expose that container with a `Deployment` and `Service`

+To learn more about [minikube](https://minikube.sigs.k8s.io/docs/start/).

+To learn more about [docker-desktop](https://docs.docker.com/desktop/kubernetes/).

 #### Openshift Rest Client Configuration